Grand Slam Track: Michael Johnson's League Files Chapter 11 After First Season

 How much did Grand Slam Track raise before launching?
 The league secured more than $30 million in financial commitments from investors and strategic partners, with Winners Alliance serving as the lead investor.
 Winners Alliance had already provided $13 million in startup funding in 2024 in exchange for preferred equity and SAFE instruments.

 What is the DIP financing interest rate?
 The Winners Alliance DIP facility carries a 14.5% simple interest rate (paid-in-kind), with a 6.0% default premium and a 2.0% exit fee on principal.
-The facility matures April 10, 2026, at which point it can be converted into equity.
+The facility matures April 10, 2026, and the financing terms allow it to be converted into equity.

 Have professional track and field leagues succeeded before?
 No. The International Track Association operated from 1972 to 1976 but went bankrupt due to lack of television revenue and Olympic eligibility conflicts.